rjdudley/CodeLabs-IoTDev/Module2-IntroAzureIoT/README.md

 In this module, you'll learn to send data to Microsoft Azure, using a PC-based application simulating data, and to implement great IoT solutions taking advantage of Microsoft Azure advanced analytic services such as Azure Stream Analytics.

 > **Note:** The Raspberry Pi is not used in this Module.
 Everything is done throug the PC application.
-There is a third lab which uses the Raspberry Pi device
+Lab 3 is an equivalent lab which uses the Raspberry Pi.

 <a name="Objectives"></a>